 2. Incorporate Technology for Reinforcement

-Since CTE courses have both standard lessons and lab work for learning skills, you have an opportunity to try a few extra things with technology.
+Since CTE courses have both standard lessons and lab work for learning skills, you have an opportunity to try a few extra things by incorporating technology.

 However you decide to include technology, keep in mind that it should have an applicable purpose to help increase your students’ understanding and retention of information.